blipinsk/FlippableStackView/README.md

 There are two methods that allows for initialization of the stack:

-  1. The one that sets the stuck in the default way (scale-wise):
+  1. The one that sets the stack in the default way (scale-wise):

         public void initStack(int numberOfStacked)